3310 Evaluating Before Issuing a Permit

 Evaluate compliance with limited standards, if the initial license was renewed because the operation was not operating.
 Assess the risk to children to determine whether an inspection is needed before issuance.

-DCL may use the following forms when evaluating compliance:
+Residential care staff may use the following forms when evaluating compliance during an application inspection:

 3313.5 Processing Controlling Person Submissions (Except Certified Operations)